mengbinhao/jack-note/docs/english/NPR.md

   - dig v
   - pinpoint n/vt/adj
   - downturn n
-  - practical adj | practice
+  - practical adj | practically | practice
   - crawl n/v

   > which shrank a little bit in the first quarter, is expected to fall off a cliff in the current quarter